38 Geary: History

 The Geary Street, Park and Ocean Railway began operating cable cars on Geary starting in 1880.
 San Francisco Municipal Railway (Muni) acquired the corridor as its first streetcar line, opening in 1912.
 Service was initially provided by the A Geary–10th Avenue, B Geary, and C Geary–California.
 The A was reduced to a shuttle service in June 1913 and the B Geary, itself previously a shuttle between 10th and 33rd Avenues, was lengthened to run from Downtown to the beach.
 Rail service was replaced with buses on December 29, 1956, with the B Geary becoming the 38 Geary.

-During construction of the Transbay Transit Center, the inbound terminus was moved to the Temporary Transbay Terminal.
+During construction of the Salesforce Transit Center, the inbound terminus was moved to the Temporary Transbay Terminal.
 Much of the Geary Bus Rapid Transit project was implemented between 2019 and 2021.
 Part of the final design was influenced by emergency measures made in response to the COVID-19 pandemic.

 Ridership

 By 2014, over 54,000 daily trips were made along the corridor, more than the entirety of Caltrain.
+This makes it one of the most heavily ridden bus lines in North America, slightly behind Vancouver's 99 B-Line, which has the highest ridership of any bus line in America north of Mexico.